luklanis/ps-scan/README.md

 ## Requires

 * Installation of [tess-two](https://github.com/rmtheis/tess-two) as a library project, to act as the OCR engine.
+* Installation of [ActionBarSherlock](https://github.com/JakeWharton/ActionBarSherlock) as a library project.

 Installing the APK
 ==================